GrahamArden/notes/python/README.md

 I like [Python](https://www.python.org) and I use the Python scientific distribution [Anaconda](http://www.anaconda.org) both at work and home

+Anaconda (and it's trimmed down version [miniconda](https://docs.anaconda.com/free/miniconda/)) has a useful command line interface using the command [conda](conda.md).

 #### This is a list of useful hints (many of them nicked from ChatGPT):

 - How to use [f-strings](f-strings.md) to make print/error statements easier to read.